Kong/insomnia-docs/docs/inso-cli/cli-command-reference/inso-export-spec.md

 This command will extract and export the raw OpenAPI specification from the data store.
 If the `--output` option is not specified, the specification will print to console.

-### Command
+## Command

 `inso export spec [identifier]`

-Export the given specification, the user will be prompted to select a specification if one is not passed as an option.
-This can also be a file on your filesystem.

 `identifier` can be a specification name, or id.
 If this is not provided, you will be prompted to select a spec.

-### Options
+## Options

 {:.table .table-striped}
 Option  | Alias | Description
 ----- | ------ | -------
 `--output <path>` | -o | Save the specification to a file in the working directory.

-### Examples
+## Examples

-When running in the example git-repo directory
+When running in the example [git-repo](https://github.com/Kong/insomnia/tree/develop/packages/insomnia-inso/src/db/fixtures/git-repo) directory

 Not specifying any arguments will prompt: